The Last Ship Cast Bios

 Lt.
 Carlton Burk

-Jocko Sims is one of the most engaging acting, writing and producing talents on the rise, with roles in feature projects such as the award-winning Dreamgirls, Jarhead and 2014's box office smash Dawn of the Planet of the Apes, opposite Gary Oldman.
+Jocko Sims is one of the most engaging acting, writing and producing talents on the rise with roles in feature projects such as the award-winning Dreamgirls, Jarhead and last summer's box office smash Dawn of the Planet of the Apes, opposite Gary Oldman.

 Sims also starred with the late Dennis Hopper in Starz's first original drama series, Crash, and has had recurring roles on TNT's Franklin & Bash and ABC's Castle, as well as appearances on numerous notable television series such as Masters of Sex, Grey's Anatomy, NCIS, Covert Affairs, Burn Notice, CSI and Bones, among many others.